Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-cosmos/spring-cloud-azure-cosmos-sample/README.md

 - java
 products:
 - azure-cosmos-db
-name: Accessing Azure Cosmos DB with autoconfigured CosmosClient in Spring Boot application
+name: Accessing Azure Cosmos DB With Autoconfigured Cosmosclient in Spring Boot Application
 description: This sample demonstrates how to access Azure Cosmos DB with autoconfigured CosmosClient in Spring Boot application.
 ---

-# Using Cosmos DB With CosmosClient
+# Accessing Azure Cosmos DB With Autoconfigured Cosmosclient in Spring Boot Application

 This guide walks you through the process of accessing Azure Cosmos DB with CosmosClient.